meshtastic/meshtastic_linkplanner/README.md

 * Devices receiving your radio are 1 meter above the ground and have an antenna gain of 1.0 dB.
 * There are no signal losses caused by obstructions other than terrain.
 This commonly includes trees, buildings, and glass windows.
 * Antennas are isotropic and vertically polarized.
-* There are no signal losses caused by coaxial cable.
+* Negligible signal losses are caused by coaxial cable.
 * Radios are transmitting the maximum legal power permitted in their region.
 * The sensitivity of the receiver in all cases is approximately -130 dBm.
 * The terrain model is accurate to 30 meters.